Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

-Here, the customers express their enthusiasm and happiness about the product, in the third document, the costumer describes the benefits of upgrading from the previous Oculus (Meta) VR headset.
+Here, the customers express their enthusiasm and happiness about the product.

 ```python